sfei/d3-SimpleGraph/api/mod-data.md

 * Singular points added from [`addPointData()`](#a-addpointdata) have no data-binding, as they are provided values as primitive types in the arguments.
 * Points added from a list of data objects via [`addPointsData()`](#a-addpointsdata) bind all the points to each respective object by the keys provided in that function as called when the point was originally added.
 Additional data may also be bound with the option `additionalDataKeys`.
 * Points added from an array via [`addPointsDataAsArray()`](#a-addpointsdataasarray) bind each points coordinates to the nested array of point coordinates.
-* Point lines (added via ['addLinesDataFromPoints()'](#a-addlinedatafrompoints)) are handled internally, as these are derived from points data series.
+* Point lines (added via [`addLinesDataFromPoints()`](#a-addlinedatafrompoints)) are handled internally, as these are derived from points data series.
 As such, data bindings to the original point data is implicit with any update/sync of the points data.
-* Lines defined by coordinates, added via ['addLineDataAsCoordinates()'](#a-addlinedataascoordinates), bind the line coordinates to the coordinate array provided as well as any styles with the style object if provided in the options.
+* Lines defined by coordinates, added via [`addLineDataAsCoordinates()`](#a-addlinedataascoordinates), bind the line coordinates to the coordinate array provided as well as any styles with the style object if provided in the options.
-* Lines defined by a function, added via ['addLineDataAsFunction()'](#a-addlinedataasfunction), bind the `xRange` parameter and the optional styles, if provided.
+* Lines defined by a function, added via [`addLineDataAsFunction()`](#a-addlinedataasfunction), bind the `xRange` parameter and the optional styles, if provided.
 The function itself cannot be bound.
 * Areas defined by coordinates, added via [`addAreaAsCoordinates()`](#a-addareaascoordinates), bind the area coordinates to the coordinate array provided as well as any styles with the style object if provided in the options.
 * Areas defined by functions, added via [`addAreaBetweenTwoLines()`](#a-addareabetweentwolines()), only bind the `xRange` and the optional styles, if provided.
 The functions themselves cannot be bound.